pyllyukko/user.js/README.md

 * Limit the possibilities to track the user through [web analytics](https://en.wikipedia.org/wiki/Web_analytics).
 * Harden the browser against known data disclosure or code execution vulnerabilities.
-* Limit the browser from storing anything even remotely sensitive persistently
+* Limit the browser from storing anything even remotely sensitive persistently.
-* Make sure the browser doesn't reveal too much information to [shoulder surfers](https://en.wikipedia.org/wiki/Shoulder_surfing_%28computer_security%29)
+* Make sure the browser doesn't reveal too much information to [shoulder surfers](https://en.wikipedia.org/wiki/Shoulder_surfing_%28computer_security%29).
-* Harden the browser's encryption (cipher suites, protocols, trusted CAs)
+* Harden the browser's encryption (cipher suites, protocols, trusted CAs).
+* Limit possibilities to uniquely identify the browser/device using [browser fingerpriting](https://en.wikipedia.org/wiki/Device_fingerprint).
-* Hopefully limit the attack surface by disabling various features
+* Hopefully limit the attack surface by disabling various features.
-* Still be usable in daily use
+* Still be usable in daily use.

 ### How to achieve this?